Creating To Do Lists In WordPress

 - Administrators: Manage Options

-Note: When using the Master list type make sure that you only permit non-admin users to view and complete items, otherwise they will be able to edit the Master list.
+Note: When using the Master list type make sure that you only allow non-administrators to view and complete items, otherwise they will be able to edit the Master list.

 View To-Do List

-Here you can permit the selected capability to view items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+Here you can enable the chosen capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-This setting enables the selected capability to mark items as completed or uncompleted.
+This setting allows the chosen capability to mark to-do items as completed or not completed.

 Add To-Do Item Capability